 Maria enjoys performing as a member of Luminous Sounds String Ensemble, performing unique arrangements of modern pop music at weddings and special events around the New York Metro area.

-Miss Hadge is also thrilled to be apart of musicals.
+Miss Hadge’s true love is playing in musicals.
 Recently, she has been heard playing in productions of Nine with Manhattan School of Music's Musical Theatre Department, Sondheim on Sondheim with Fire Island Performing Arts Project, and a new musical, Brontes, about the literary Bronte sisters as part of Theatre in Asylum.
 In the past, she's been grateful to play in productions of Sweeney Todd, Into the Woods, and a new musical Marry Harry.

 Miss Hadge is a Presser Scholar and recipient of the President's Award for the Purchase College Conservatory of Music.
 She earned a BM with a History Minor from Purchase College, where she studied with Julia Lichten, and Miss Hadge recently completed a Masters Degree in Contemporary Performance from Manhattan School of Music under the tutelage of Fred Sherry.